SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/advanced_features/customize_node.zh-cn.md

 --ext custom_node-1.0-SNAPSHOT.jar node \
 --node-implementation org.seleniumhq.samples.DecoratedLoggingNode
 ```
-**Note:** Here we are **NOT** using `selenium-java` as a dependency because its already part of the original selenium uber jar and we are just adding our custom node to the classpath via the `--ext` argument.

 Below is a sample that just prints some messages on to the console whenever there's an activity of interest (session created, session deleted, a webdriver command executed etc.,) on the Node.